 Benefit Description You pay Surgical procedures (cont.)
 High Option Standard Option Surgical treatment of morbid obesity (bariatric surgery) a condition in which an individual weighs 100 pounds or 100% over his or her normal weight according to current underwriting standards; eligible members must be age 18 or over.
 Note: Refer to our web site www.phs.org/fehb for more information regarding coverage and exclusion criteria.
 Insertion of internal prosthetic devices.
-See 5(a) - Orthopedic and prosthetic devices for device coverage information Voluntary sterilization (e.g., Tubal ligation, Vasectomy) Treatment of burns Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
+See 5(a) - Orthopedic and prosthetic devices for device coverage information Voluntary sterilization (e.g., Tubal ligation, Vasectomy) S25 copayment per visit to primary care physician \$0 copayment per office visit to primary care physician for children up to age 26 \$40 copayment per visit to specialist \$20 copayment per office visit to specialist for children up to age 26 S30 copayment per visit to primary care physician - No deductible \$40 copayment per visit to specialist - No deductible Outpatient - 30% coinsurance Deductible applies Inpatient - 30% coinsurance Deductible applies Treatment of burns Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
 For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
-Office visit - \$25 copayment per visit to primary care physician \$0 copayment per office visit to primary care physician for children up to age 26 \$40 copayment per visit to specialist \$20 copayment per office visit to specialist for children up to age 26 Outpatient - \$150 copayment per visit (included in hospital/facility outpatient copayment) Inpatient - \$100/day copayment per admission up to 5 days (included in hospital/facility Office visit - \$30 copayment per visit to primary care physician - No deductible \$40 copayment per visit to specialist - No deductible Outpatient - 30% coinsurance Deductible applies Inpatient - 30% coinsurance Deductible applies Not covered: • Reversal of voluntary sterilization • Routine treatment of conditions of the foot (see Foot care) Reconstructive surgery inpatient admission copayment) All charges High Option All charges Standard Option 5 V 9 1 • Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonable be expected to be corrected by such surgery Office visit - \$25 copayment per visit to primary care physician \$0 copayment per office visit to primary care physician for children up to age 26 Office visit - \$30 copayment per visit to primary care physician - No deductible \$40 copayment per visit to specialist - No deductible Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers; and webbed toes.
-All stages of breast reconstruction surgery following a mastectomy, such as: Surgery to produce a symmetrical appearance of breasts; Treatment of any physical complications, such as lymphedemas; Breast prostheses and surgical bras and replacements (see Prosthetic devices) \$40 copayment per visit to specialist \$20 copayment per office visit to specialist for children up to age 26 Outpatient - \$150 copayment per visit (included in the hospital/facility outpatient copayment) Inpatient - \$100/day copayment per admission up to 5 days (included in hospital/facility inpatient admission copayment) Outpatient - 30% coinsurance Deducible applies Inpatient - 30% coinsurance Deductible applies
+Outpatient - \$150 copayment per visit (included in hospital/facility outpatient copayment) Inpatient - \$100/day copayment per admission up to 5 days (included in hospital/facility inpatient admission copayment) Not covered: • Reversal of voluntary sterilization • Routine treatment of conditions of the foot; (see Foot care) Reconstructive surgery All charges High Option All charges Standard Option Surgery to correct a functional defect Office visit - Office visit - Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonable be expected to be \$25 copayment per visit to primary care physician \$0 copayment per office visit to primary care physician for \$30 copayment per visit to primary care physician - No deductible \$40 copayment per visit to Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers; and webbed toes. \$40 copayment per visit to specialist \$20 copayment per office visit to specialist for children up to age 26 specialist - No deductible Outpatient - 30% coinsurance Deducible applies Inpatient - 30% coinsurance Deductible applies All stages of breast reconstruction surgery following a mastectomy, such as: Surgery to produce a symmetrical appearance of breasts; Treatment of any physical complications, such as lymphedemas; Breast prostheses and surgical bras and replacements (see Prosthetic devices) Outpatient - \$150 copayment per visit (included in the hospital/facility outpatient copayment) Inpatient - \$100/day copayment per admission up to 5 days (included in hospital/facility inpatient admission copayment)